Your benefits while you are in hospital or in residential care

 What to do when you’re going into hospital or residential care

 - Tell whoever pays your benefit the date of your admission before you go into care or hospital so they can make changes to your payment.
-This may be the Jobcentre Plus, the Pension Service, HMRC or the council.
+This may be Jobcentre Plus, the Pension Service, Department for work and pensions (DWP) or Newcastle City Council Tax.

 - If you can’t do this, let them know as soon as possible afterwards.